 Write the Line class.
-Your implementation must include a constructor that has three integer parameters that represent a, b, and c, in that order, a copy constructor, and an assignment operator= overloading function.
+Your implementation must include a constructor that has three integer parameters that represent a, b, and c, in that order.
 You may assume that the values of the parameters representing a and b are not zero.
 It must also include a function getSlope that calculates and returns the slope of the line, and a function isOnLine that returns true if the point represented by its two parameters (x and y, in that order) is on the Line and returns false otherwise.
 Your class must produce the indicated results when invoked by the code segment given above.
 You may ignore any issues related to integer overflow.
-This page is left blank on purpose.

-9. (50 points) A grayscale image is represented by a 2-dimensional rectangular array of pixels (picture elements).
+2. A grayscale image is represented by a 2-dimensional rectangular array of pixels (picture elements).
 A pixel is represented by an integer value that represents a shade of gray.
 In this question, pixel values can be in the range from 0 through 255, inclusive.
 A black pixel is represented by 0, and a white pixel is represented by 255.
 The declaration of the GrayImage class is shown below.
 You will write two unrelated member functions of the GrayImage class.